 Well, it might have taken us almost exactly four years, but we finally did it!
 We managed to survive another marathon.
 In fact, we survived an ultra-marathon—but only because we got lost and ended up running a few extra kilometers.
 Don’t worry; we get to that part below.

 This was by far the most difficult physical challenge of our lives.
 It was also one of the most beautiful, offering up a chance to soak in some of the most spectacular scenery we’ve ever experienced in Costa Rica.

 The Moon Run is not only a marathon but also a trail race through dense jungle and remote mountains of Costa Rica.
 We clambered through shin-deep mud, crossed a hanging bridge, trekked up mountains, and waded through rivers.
 While we had made a point to train on hills and trails, nothing could have prepared us for the truly off-the-beaten-track experience that is the Moon Run.

-If you’re interested in tackling Costa Rica’s Moon Run yourself, here are all the detail you’ll need to know for a fun and successful adventure:
+If you’re interested in tackling Costa Rica’s Moon Run yourself then here are all the details and high-quality travel gear you’ll need for a fun and successful adventure:

 What Is The Moon Run?

 The Moon Run is one of the most popular trail races in Costa Rica.
 With an ultra-marathon, marathon, half-marathon and sprint distance, the race attracts runners of all backgrounds and experiences.